Use Images and Graphics

 Info Grid

-The info grid design is used almost exclusively to showcase student profile information, to give users an idea of the kinds of people currently or recently in a program.
+The info grid design is used almost exclusively to showcase student profile information, and to give users an idea of the kinds of people currently or recently in a program.
 An Info grid uses either colored or bolded numbers to reinforce a piece of information.

 Stat Boxes